deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 "*(a) It is expected that every Scout shall belong to some religious denomination, and attend its services.*

-"*(b) Where a Troop is composed of members of one particular form of religion, it is hoped that the Scoutmaster will arrange such denomi- national religious observances and instruction as he, in consultation with its Chaplain or other religious authority, may consider best.*
+"*(b) Where a Troop is composed of members of one particular form of religion, it is hoped that the Scoutmaster will arrange such denominational religious observances and instruction as he, in consultation with its Chaplain or other religious authority, may consider best.*

 "*(c) Where a Troop consists of Scouts of various religions they should be encouraged to attend the service of their own denomination, and in camp, any form of daily prayer and of weekly Divine service should be of the simplest character, attendance being voluntary.*"

 If the Scoutmaster takes this pronouncement as his guide he cannot go far wrong.

 *Training*.—I am perfectly convinced that there are more ways than one by which reverence may be inculcated.
-The solution depends on the individual character and circum- stances of the boy, whether he is a "hooligan" or a "mother's darling."
+The solution depends on the individual character and circumstances of the boy, whether he is a "hooligan" or a "mother's darling."
 The training that may suit the one may not have much effect on the other.
 It is for the teacher, whether Scoutmaster or Chaplain, to select the right one.

-While I am speaking on religous training in England, please don't think that I am reiterating the theory which is so lavishly written on this particular subject.
+While I am speaking on religious training in England, please don't think that I am reiterating the theory which is so lavishly written on this particular subject.
 I speak from a fairly wide personal experience, having had some thousands of young men through my hands, and my experience only tallies with that of most authorities whom I have consulted.
 The conclusion come to is that the actions of a very large proportion of our men are, at present, very little guided by religious conviction.

 This may be attributed to a great extent to the fact that often *instruction* instead of *education* has been employed in the religious training of the boy, and that in some instances the teaching is undertaken by people who have no real experience or proper training for the work.

 The consequence has been that the best boys in the Bible-class or Sunday School have grasped the idea, but in many cases they have, by perfection in the letter, missed the spirit of the teaching and have become zealots with a restricted outlook, while the majority have never really been enthused, and have, as soon as they have left the class or school, lapsed into indifference and irreligion, and there has been no hand to retain them at the critical time of their lives, *i.e.* sixteen to twenty-four.

-The disappointing results in religious training have been recognised by the authorities, and the more thorough training now inaugurated for teachers in Sundy Schools and the like promises a very different result for religious education in the future.
+The disappointing results in religious training have been recognised by the authorities, and the more thorough training now inaugurated for teachers in Sunday Schools and the like promises a very different result for religious education in the future.

 It is not given to every man to be a good teacher of religion, and often the most earnest are the greatest failure—and without knowing it.